• About Lovely Etc.

 I used mercury glass knobs that I bought on sale at Hobby Lobby.
 Sugru comes in several different colors; I chose black to match my oil-rubbed bronze curtain rods.

 This is seriously ridiculously easy to do.
-If your knobs have an attached screw like mine, form a small ring of sugru around the screw right at the base of the knob.
+If your knobs have an attached screw-like mine, form a small ring of Sugru around the screw right at the base of the knob.

-If there is no screw, you can simply press a small ball of sugru into the base of the knob.
-I was able to attach four finials using one small pouch of Sugru.
+If there is no screw, you can simply press a small ball of Sugru into the base of the knob.
+Then press the knob to the end of the curtain rod.

 using sugru to attach finials

-There will probably be some sugru that squishes out between the curtain rod and finial.
+There will probably be some Sugru that squishes out between the curtain rod and finial.
 Simply wipe off the excess with your finger.

 And that’s it.
 So simple.